Dried Fruits And Nuts For Babies

-Some children are known to develop allergies to nuts.
-Hence, it is recommended that nuts should be introduced in the child’s diet only after he completes one year.
+Some children are allergic to nuts.
+Hence, it is recommended that nuts should be introduced in the child’s diet only after he completes one year of age.
 It is further recommended that if a child has a family history of allergy to nuts, they should be introduced in the diet only after the child completes three years.
-As dried fruit allergies are not very common, they can be introduced in a child’s diet when the child is around 10 – 11 months old.
+As dried fruit allergies are not very common, they can be introduced in a child’s diet when he is around 10 – 11 months old.

 In what form can dried fruits and nuts be given to children?